Backpacking Before College With the Youth International Gap Program

 Once a year I send out a Facebook message to my friends Dash, Sam, and Elyse.
 I tell them a little bit about my life—where I am, what I am doing, who I am dating—and then I wait for their responses.
 Slowly they trickle in.

 Four years ago we called ourselves the Dream Team.
 I cannot even remember when it started, somewhere between our week of conservation work in the Amazon rainforest and a boat tour of the Galapagos Islands.
 We started as just four kids of a 13 member group called Youth International, but during our three months traveling through South America we became serious backpackers and the best of friends.

 These were also the first three months of all my other friends’ freshman years of college.

 Deciding to Postpone College

-Opening up the mailed response, a disappointing single sheet of paper, from my first choice college and upon feeling the pain of rejection I started rethinking college completely.
+Opening up the mailed response, there was nothing but a disappointing single sheet of paper from my first choice for a college.
+After feeling the pain of rejection I started rethinking college completely.
 Instead of seeing this rejection as failure, though, I saw it as an opportunity to explore my other passions.